-Visiting Hours: 9:00 AM. to 5:00 PM, Monday closed.
+Visiting Hours: 9:00 AM to 5:00 PM, Monday’s closed.
 Nominal entry fees charged.
 Photography allowed, camera charges applicable.

-Most popular day trip from Trivandrum is Kanyakumari.
-Famous for Vivekananda Rock Memorial and a giant statue of Thiruvalluvar.
+Most popular day trip from the state capital is Kanyakumari.
+Famous for Vivekananda Rock Memorial and a giant statue of the poet Thiruvalluvar.
 My recommendation is you should visit Kanyakumari.
-More important to stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 Seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.
+It is important that you stay overnight there, just to watch the beauty of sunrise and sunset over the confluence of the 3 seas, namely Bay of Bengal, Indian Ocean & the Arabian Sea.

 Read More – Kanyakumari Tourist Places

-There are many package tours available from Trivandrum to visit Kanyakumari that also covers Padmanabapuram Palace and Koyikkal Palace too.
+There are many package tours available from the state capital to visit Kanyakumari.
+They also cover Padmanabapuram Palace and Koyikkal Palace en route.
 You can also drive on on your own.

-You may simply classify the tourist attractions of Trivandrum into two parts.
-The day trips from Trivandrum and the in-city Trivandrum Tourist Places to visit.
-Plan the day trips.
+You may simply classify them into two parts.
+The day trips from the city and the in-city tourist places to visit.
+Plan your day trips.
 The Kerala State Tourism Development Corporation or KSTDC conducts day trips.
-Do visit Kanyakumari, the lands end, it is spectacular.
+Do visit Kanyakumari, the land’s end, it is spectacular.
 In the city do visit the Padmanabhaswamy Temple and Kuthiramalika Palace.
 They are adjacent to each other.
 And of course the Napier Museum & Raja Ravi Varma art gallery, which are 4 to 5 KMs away.
 You can hire an autorickshaw and reach in 10 minutes.

 Beaches are always great to spend some quality time and relax.
-The Shankumugham beach is 6-8 KMs from Padmanabhswamy Temple.
-While the Kovalam beach is approximately 14-16 KM’s away, and the Varkala beach is 50 KMs away.
+The Shankumugham beach is 6-8 KM’s from Padmanabhswamy Temple.
+Kovalam beach is approximately 14-16 KM’s away.
+Varkala beach is 50 KM’s away.
 The city buses and auto rickshaws are the easiest, economical way to reach these destinations.

-Do let us know which are your favorite Trivandrum Tourist Places.
+Do let us know which are your favorite amongst these.